barndawgie/ffmpeg-cross-compile-script/README.md

 # Usage

-Install all dependencies but running the following command (you may need to `sudo`):
+Install all dependencies but running the following command:

-`apt install gcc-mingw-w64-x86-64 g++-mingw-w64-x86-64 yasm make automake autoconf git pkg-config libtool nasm mercurial cmake`
+`./Prep_System.sh`

 Then simply execute the script; it will pull required packages down from Git and Mercurial, cross-compile for 64-bit Windows, deposit the resulting binaries in `./ffmpeg_install/bin/`.